 - 2 salted eggs

-- a handful of fresh basil leaves (or a teaspoonful of dried basil leaves)
+- 1 handful fresh basil leaves or a teaspoonful of dried basil leaves